 RECOMMENDATION: Keep the "Rebalancing Threshold %" entry to the default value of 30.
 Decreasing this value could increase the amount of resynchronization traffic and cause unnecessary rebalancing for no functional benefit.

 Figure 2.
-Remediating the health check condition when Automatic Rebalancing is disabled.
+Remediating the health check condition when Automatic Rebalancing is off.

 Once the Automatic Rebalance feature is enabled, the health check alarm for this balancing will no longer trigger and rebalance activity will occur automatically.